jina-ai/executors/jinahub/crafters/ImageNormalizer/README.md

 ```

 #### using source codes
-Use the source codes from JinaHub in your python codes,
+Use the source codes from JinaHub in your Python code:

 ```python
 from jina import Flow